Role of Douglas Haig in 1918: Battle of Amiens

 Amiens began at 4.20am on 8 August with an attack with 11 divisions across a 19,000-yard front.
 The Germans were bombarded with 350,000 shells from 1,236 field guns and 677 heavy guns, 450 of them on counterbattery work, an effective doubling of Fourth Army's usual 1,000 guns, and far more accurate and effective than before, with 504 out of 530 German guns already identified.
 800 RAF and 1,104 French aircraft, and 552 tanks, were employed.
 Cavalry were involved from the outset, alongside light Whippet tanks (the attempt to coordinate the two was not, in the event, a success) and a battalion of armoured cars.
 Fourth Army advanced 8 miles on the Australian and Canadian front (6,000 yards had been planned), the longest one-day advance since 1914.
 The Germans lost 15,000 casualties, 400 guns and 12,000 prisoners while French took 3,000 more – earning General Erich Ludendorff's description of the battle as "The Black Day of the German Army".

-The RAF suffered heavy losses.
+The Royal Air Force suffered heavy losses.
 45 aircraft were lost and 52 damaged beyond repair.
 There has been speculation that Haig may have had a role in ordering the switching of RAF efforts from ground support to an attack on the Somme bridges, for which they were ill-equipped and which made them vulnerable to German aircraft.
-There is no evidence that this was so and Salmond, the RAF Commander, never tried to blame Haig.
+There is no evidence that this was so and John Salmond, the RAF Commander, never tried to blame Haig.